choria-legacy/mcollective-plugins/README.markdown

 A number of plugins for The Marionette Collective.

-For documentation about these plugins please see [the wiki](http://projects.puppetlabs.com/projects/mcollective-plugins/wiki)
+For documentation about these plugins, see [the Puppet documentation site](https://puppet.com/docs/mcollective/current/plugin_directory/index.html).